PaulioRandall/go-trackable/README.md

 cd go-trackerr
 ```

-3. Go commands can be used from here but my `./godo` script eases things:
+3. Standard Go commands can be used from here but my `./godo` script eases things:

 ```bash
 ./godo [help]   # Print usage